mizatch/LoadTestTools/README.md

 * Add a SpecFlow feature file to your project.
 * Open the Properties of the feature file and remove "SpecFlowSingleFileGenerator" from the "Custom Tool" property.
 This property should be left blank.
 * Use your Gherkin skills to start writing tests using the step bindings supplied to you by this package.
 See below for a couple of Gherkin usage examples.
-* If the step bindings aren't immediately recognized, restarting Visual Studio should do the truck.
+* If the step bindings aren't immediately recognized, restarting Visual Studio should do the trick.

 # specflow.json: